espocrm/documentation/docs/development/how-to-start.md

 To build a proper *config.php* file and populate database you can run installation.
 Open `http(s)://{YOUR_CRM_URL}/install` location in the browser.
 It's assumed that your webserver is properly [configured](../administration/server-configuration.md).

+!!! note

-Note: Some dependencies require php extensions that you might not have installed.
+    Some dependencies require php extensions that you might not have installed.
 You can skip these requirements by installing with a flag *--ignore-platform-reqs*: `composer install --ignore-platform-reqs`.

 ### Building